refinedev/refine/documentation/docs/tutorial/5-understanding-authprovider/1-create-authprovider.md

 :::tip

 The `<Authenticated>` component makes use of the `useAuthenticated` hook.
 It allows you to render components only if the user is authenticated.
-You can see how to use the `useAuthenticated` hook in the [source code](https://github.com/refinedev/refine/blob/master/packages/core/src/components/authenticated/index.tsx).

 [Refer to the `<Authenticated>` documentation for more information &#8594](/docs/api-reference/core/components/auth/authenticated/)